 - Fake wooden boards decorated the door as people entered, setting the tone of the party.

 - Candles added a fun ambiance–I used fake LED candles on the refreshment table to avoid burnt hands.

 - Mr. Geek made some excellent labels for the S’mores and punch.
 Label everything with your creepiest font.

 - Horror Movie Trivia Contest.
 Once the guests had arrived and settled in, we had a Horror Movie Trivia contest.
 (You can see the questions I asked here.)
 Winners had to choose a creepy prize from an assortment laid out on a table.
 Prizes included a blank mask, creepy picture frame, locket, candle, black roses, fortune-telling playing cards, mysterious spheres, and a music-playing angel figurine with a missing arm that Mr. Geek insisted on getting.
 As we watched the movie later on, it was fun to see guests find their creepy prizes in the pivotal basement scene.

 - Costume Contest.
 Your friends are all dressed up, so let them show off their costumes!
 Our finalists included an Occult Bookstore owner, a Creepy/Singing little girl, a Shark, and a Chestburster.
 We ended up with a tie between the Shark and Chestburster, but an intense round of Rock, Paper, Scissors saw the Chestburster as the winner.
 The winner recieved a copy of the Cabin in the Woods Visual Companion.

 - Watch the movie!
-Allow everyone to grab one more round of food and drink and then find their seats.
+Allow everyone to grab one more round of food and drink and then find their seats provided by an event seating rental.
 Turn the lights off and let the fun begin!